“The crux is making early education of at-risk children a community priority”

-Between 2010 and 2015, over 6,000 children in 45 rural and semi-rural communities have benefited from early education and better nutrition through Pilot Fiecare Copil in Gradinita (FCG) programs.
+Between 2010 and 2015, over 6,000 children in 45 rural and semi-rural communities in eleven Romanian counties benefited from early education and better nutrition through the Fiecare Copil in Gradinita (FCG) pilot programs.
+The Alex Fund, an American nonprofit organization made an initial $30,000 grant to enable OvidiuRo to invite mayors to apply for support in getting their most disadvantaged 3-5 year old children in preschool.

-Fiecare Copil în Grădiniță incentivizes poor parents to send their 3-5 year old children to preschool and kindergarten (gradinita).
-Pilot FCG targets the very poorest children – those living in overcrowded, inadequate housing in isolated areas without normal access to potable water, heating or health care.
-In the winter, the unemployment rate is close to 100% due to the reduced need for unskilled labor and low education level of the adults.
-Through FCG these families received €11/mo in food coupons if they brought their child to gradinita every day.
+Fiecare Copil în Grădiniță incentivized poor parents to send their 3-5 year old children to gradinita (preschool and kindergarten) by offering €11/mo in food coupons if they brought their child to gradinita every day.
 This small amount significantly increases the amount a destitute family has for food.
 In Romania, the monthly child allowance (which is unconditional) was, at the time, €10, so the food coupons represented a significant increase for families surviving on their children’s allowance.

 Teachers were required to take daily attendance at 9:00 and post the attendance chart on the classroom wall.
 OvidiuRo representatives conducted random spot checks of the attendance reports to ensure they were filled out correctly and on time–so parents developed the habit of bringing their children before 9:00 am.